nestybox/sysbox/docs/user-guide/install-k8s.md

 kubectl apply -f https://raw.githubusercontent.com/nestybox/sysbox/master/sysbox-k8s-manifests/sysbox-install.yaml
 ```

+**NOTE:** On clusters with containerd versions below v2.0.5, the above step
+will cause the Sysbox installer to also install CRI-O on the node (see [prior section](#installation-of-sysbox)).
-**NOTE:** the above step will restart the Kubelet on all nodes where Sysbox is
+This will in turn cause the Sysbox installer to restart the Kubelet on all nodes where
-being installed, causing all pods on the node to be stopped and
+Sysbox ibeing installed, causing all pods on the node to be stopped and
 re-created.
 Depending on the number of pods, this process can take anywhere from
 30 secs to 2 minutes.
 Wait for this process to complete before proceeding.